-Windows uses a thumbnail database for media files like photos and videos and documents like PDFs, Word documents, PowerPoint presentations, etc. These small graphic files are used by Windows 11 to show a quick preview of the content within the files present inside a folder.
-These thumbnails are automatically generated and removed by Windows whenever you create, copy or delete a file on your computer.
-So that the next time thumbnail is picked directly from the thumbnail database instead of creating a new thumbnail.
-This makes your computer run smoother.
+Windows uses a thumbnail database for media files such as photos and videos, as well as documents like PDFs, Word files, and PowerPoint presentations.
+These small graphic previews allow Windows 11 to quickly display the content of files within a folder.
+Thumbnails are automatically generated and managed by Windows whenever you create, copy, or delete files.
+This system helps improve performance by retrieving previews from the database instead of generating them repeatedly.

 If you want to see the thumbnail cache database, press the Windows + R keys on the keyboard to open the Run dialog box.
 Here, type the following and hit the Enter key on the keyboard:-